Foreign Sec Says 'I'd Only Kneel to My Wife and the Queen', Then U-Turns

 — Dominic Raab (@DominicRaab) June 18, 2020

-Raab, who Brexiteer who has made a habit of compromising and U-turning in the face of adversity, soon climbed down from his previously robust stance.
+Raab, a Brexiteer who has made a habit of compromising and U-turning in the face of adversity, soon climbed down from his previously robust stance.

 “To be clear: I have full respect for the Black Lives Matter Movement, and the issues driving them,” he tweeted — perhaps not realising that the stated aims of the UK branch of Black Lives Matter include defunding Britain’s police forces, which his government is supposed to be expanding.